raspberrypi/style-guide/style-guide.md

 *   webcam
 *   womens'
 *   webcast
-*   webinar (ghastly, but it appears we're stuck with it)
+*   webinar (ghastly, but it appears we're stuck with it - ten points for you, dear writer, if you can avoid using it)
 *   webisode (see *webinar*)
 *   weblog – use only when explaining the etymology of the word *blog*, which is always to be preferred
 *   web browser